 \begin{lemma} For all sufficiently small $ \epsilon $, and sufficiently large $ r$, this holds.
 Suppose that for any dyadic grid $ \mathcal D$, such that no endpoint of an interval $ I\in \mathcal D$ is a point mass for $ \sigma $ or $ w$,\footnote{ This set of dyadic grids that fail this condition have probability zero in standard constructions of the random dyadic grids.} there holds

 Then, the same inequality holds without the projections $ P ^{\sigma } _{\textup{good}}$, and $ P ^{w } _{\textup{good}}$. \end{lemma}

 Inequality \eqref{e:Hfg} should be understood as an inequality, uniform over the class of smooth truncations of the Hilbert transform.
 But, we can suppress this in the notation without causing confusion.
 The bilinear form only needs to be controlled for \emph{$ (\epsilon ,r)$-good functions $ f$ and $ g$, goodness being defined with respect to a fixed dyadic grid.} Suppressing the notation, we write `good' for `$(\epsilon,r)$-good,' and it is always assumed that the dyadic grid $ \mathcal D$ is fixed, and only good intervals are in the Haar support of $ f$ and $ g$, though is also suppressed in the notation.
-We clearly remark on goodness when the property is used.